Jaernbrand/party_prawn_submarine/README.md

 # Play
-Run the game by executing *party_prawn_submarine.rb* in the *Party Prawn Submarine* directory created when the project was built.
+Run the game by executing *party_prawn_submarine.rb* in the *Party Prawn Submarine* directory that was created when the project was built.

 # Documentation
 Generate the documentation by running the following command: